Antibiotics

 Only use antibiotics if a doctor has assessed the infection and finds that antibiotics are necessary.
 Sometimes this requires tests, for example via a blood or urine sample, to accurately identify the organism and determine its sensitivity to different antibiotics.
 Also only use the type of antibiotics that the doctor has prescribed.

-• Antibiotics do not help against viruses
+- Antibiotics do not help against viruses

 Antibiotics are of no use for flu, colds, acute bronchitis and most forms of throat and ear infections.
-This is because these infections are caused by viruses.
+This is because these infections are caused by viruses. - Antibiotics are only effective against bacteria

 Antibiotics only work when we are sick due to bacteria.
 Only then will they prove their usefulness.
-They can save lives in serious infections, such as pneumonia or bacterial meningitis.
+They can save lives in serious infections, such as pneumonia or bacterial meningitis. - Antibiotics are not always necessary for bacteria either

 Bacterial infections also often heal spontaneously after a few days.
 The body has then produced specific antibodies that eliminate the invaders.
 This own immune system remains the best solution.
 Therefore, only take antibiotics if your doctor considers it necessary.